teaching-ml/2022/index.md

 ### Reviewers

-We are extremely grateful for the group of volunteers that make this event happen by providing their reviews to submitted papers:
+We are extremely grateful for the group of volunteers that make this event happen by providing their reviews to submitted papers in the last years.
+We hope to attract reviewers again this year.
+Should you be interested, please let us know.

-- Claudia A. Engel (Stanford)
-- Melody Su (Mount Holyoke College)
-- Carola Gajek (University of Augsburg)
-- Lukas Heinrich (CERN)
-- Colin Sauze (Prifysgol Aberystwyth University)
-- David Rousseau (National institute of nuclear and particle physics, IN2P3)
-- Sebastian Starke (HZDR)
-- Steve Schmerler (HZDR)
-- Ludwig Bothmann (University of Munich)
-- John Laudun (US Army Combined Arms Center)
-- Sinead Williamson (University of Texas)
-- Patrick Glauner (Deggendorf Institute of Technology)
-- Jonathan Heras (Universidad de la rioja)
-- Matias Valdenegro (German Research Center for Artificial Intelligence, DFKI)
-- Mike Trizna (Smithsonian Institute)
-- Guillaume Muller (Université Jean Monnet Saint-Etienne)
-- Martin Palazzo (Universidad Tecnológica Nacional Facultad Regional Buenos Aires)
-- Thiemo Leonhardt (TU Dresden)

 ## Questions, Concerns or Feedback

 We are happy to hear from you regarding your questions, concerns or feedback.
-Please do so by opening an issue [here](https://github.com/teaching-ml/2021/) or [contact us](mailto:p.steinbach@hzdr.de).
+Please do so by opening an issue [here](https://github.com/teaching-ml/2022/) or [contact us](mailto:p.steinbach@hzdr.de).